-Level 4 - Due to the persistence or severity of the incident, the issue will be dealt with by the Headteacher and parents will be invited into school to discuss the course of action and the pupil's future behaviour.
+Level 4 - Due to the persistence or severity of the incident, the issue will be dealt with by the Headteacher and parents will be telephoned to communicate the course of action and the pupil's future behaviour.
 Parents are expected to support the school's approach.
 External support may be sought if deemed necessary.
 There will be a letter to confirm any actions agreed.
-Actions may include reduced timetable for a fixed period, going home for lunch, after school detention or alternative provision within school.
+Actions may include reduced timetable for a fixed period.

 In some cases, the child may be excluded for a fixed period, usually in the first instance of 2 to 5 days and the formal recording of that exclusion will be made.
-In extreme cases, the child may be permanently excluded following notification to the schools governing body.
+In extreme cases, the child may be permanently excluded following notification to the member of the Community Academies Trust acting on behalf of the Trust Board.
+Each case will be considered on an individual basis but if a child were to require repeated physical intervention risking the health and safety of adults or there was repetition of Level 4 Covid related behaviour following parent meetings, then exclusion would be considered to be an appropriate measure.